-History of Women In the Trucking Industry
+History of Women in the Trucking Industry

-The First African-American Female Driver
+The First African American Female Driver

-The First Woman To Drive Coast-To-Coast
+The First Woman to Drive Coast-to-Coast

 Alice Huyler Ramsey was the first woman to drive from New York to California in 1909.
 At the young age of 22, she embarked on a journey that became a historical event.
 Ramsey drove a four-cylinder Maxwell DA for the total of 59 days and had covered over 3,800 miles.
 At a time when women were discouraged from driving, Ramsey publicly uprooted the standard.
 In 1960, she was named "Woman Motorist of the Century" by the American Automobile Association (AAA).

 The First Female Truck Driver

-The First Woman To Own A Trucking Company
+The First Woman to Own a Trucking Company

-The First Woman To Drive The Alaska Highway
+The First Woman to Drive the Alaska Highway

 The First Female UPS Driver